lukegong20/lukegong20.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I attended the Swartz Foundation Annual Meeting hosted by the University of Washington, Seattle.
+I attended the Swartz Foundation Annual Meeting taking place at the University of Washington, Seattle.